vnijs/radiant/quant/app/regression.md

 ### Functionality

-Start by selecting a dependent variable and one or more independents variables.
-If two or more Independent variables are included in the model we may want to investigate if any interactions are present.
-An interaction exists when the effect of an independent variable on the dependent variable is determined, at least partially, by the level of another independent variable.
+Start by selecting a response variable and one or more explanatory variables.
+If two or more explanatory variables are included in the model we may want to investigate if any interactions are present.
+An interaction exists when the effect of an explanatory variable on the response variable is determined, at least partially, by the level of another explanatory variable.
 For example, the increase in price for a 1 versus a 2 carrot diamond may depend on the clarity level of the diamond.

 The `Predict` box allows you calculate predicted values from a regression model.
 You must specify at least one variable and value to get a prediction.
 If you do not specify a value for each variable in the model either the mean value or the most frequent factor level will be used.
-It is only possible to predict outcomes based on variables in the model (e.g., `carat` must one of the selected independent variables to predict the `price` of a 2-carat diamond)
+It is only possible to predict outcomes based on variables in the model (e.g., `carat` must one of the selected explanatory variables to predict the `price` of a 2-carat diamond)

 * To predict the price of a 1-carat diamond type `carat = 1` and press return
 * To predict the price of diamonds ranging from .5 to 1 carat at steps of size .05 type `carat = seq(.5.1,.05)` and press return